matveyGoryunov/testService/README.md

 GET http://{host}:9080/testService/api/v1/people/{id}
 ```

-To get people by age there are two parameters that can be used:
+There are two parameters that can be used to get people by age:
 * ageMin
 * ageMax
 ```